bde-luce/NetPractice/Readme.md

 ### 🚀 Running the Training Interface

 1. Download the files attached to the NetPractice project page.
-2. Extract them into a directory of your choice.
+2. Extract the archive into a directory of your choice.
-3. Open the `index.html` file in a web browser.
+3. Open the `index.html` file in your web browser.

-The interface allows two modes:
+You can then:
-- **Practice mode** by entering your 42 login, using a personal configuration
+- Enter your **42 login** to practice with a personal configuration
-- **Evaluation mode**, which generates random configurations similar to official evaluations
+- Use **evaluation mode** to generate random configurations similar to official evaluations

 ---